StegGhost/entity-sandbox-runner/README.md

 ## Automated Execution

 The included workflow (`.github/workflows/run-simple-test.yml`) defines a job that checks out the repository, installs Python and PyYAML, runs `python run.py`, writes a results file in the `results` directory and uploads it as an artifact.
 You can trigger the workflow from the GitHub Actions tab or schedule it to run periodically by adding a `schedule` trigger.

+# Experiment

+This folder defines a sandbox experiment scenario.

+Each experiment includes:

+- configuration parameters
+- transition rules
+- expected admissibility behavior

+The orchestrator loads the configuration and executes the scenario step‑by‑step while recording a receipt chain.

+Outputs are written to:

+results/
+manifests/